laurelherting/lmh-headspace/AWS/examTips.md

   and minimize the chance of underlying hardware failure
 * A: deploy the EC2 servers in a Spread Placement Group

-### AWS Storage Gateway
-* AWS service - acts as a file system mounted on an S3 bucket

 ### EBS
 * Q: EC2 instances are types that can be optimized with EBS?
 * A: Schedule snapshots of HDD based volumes for periods of low use